Vitale OFM, Louis

 Vitale, Kathy Kelly, Stephen Kelly, John Dear, Eve Tetaz, and others were also arrested at Creech Air Force Base on Wednesday April 9, 2009, while engaged in protesting UAV attacks in Pakistan.

-In 2009 & 2010, Vitale crossed the line at Ft Benning to protest the U.S. Army’s Western Hemisphere Institute for Security Cooperation and served time in a federal prison for those actions.
+In 2009 & 2010, Vitale also crossed the line at Ft Benning to protest the U.S. Army’s Western Hemisphere Institute for Security Cooperation and served time in a federal prison for those actions.

 Read More